 (iii) It would result in adverse consequences if she does not consent to the conduct or raises any objection, it shall be deemed to be sexual harassment.

 (iv) Eve-Teasing: – Eve-teasing will include any person willfully and indecently exposing his person in such a manner as to be seen by other employees or use indecent language or behave indecently or in a disorderly manner in the workplace.
-It will also include any word, gesture or act intended to insult the modesty of a woman by making any sound or gesture or exhibit any object intending that such word or sound shall be heard or that such gesture or object shall be seen by such women or intrudes upon the privacy of a woman employee.
+It will also include any word, gesture, or act intended to insult the modesty of a woman by making any sound or gesture or exhibit any object intending that such word or sound shall be heard or that such gesture or object shall be seen by such women or intrudes upon the privacy of a woman employee.

-(v) Sexual harassment of an employee means use of authority by any person in charge of the management or any person employed by it to exploit the sexuality or sexual identity of a subordinate employee to harass her in a manner which prevents or impairs the employee’s full utilization of employment benefits or opportunities.
+(v) Sexual harassment of an employee means the use of authority by any person in charge of the management or any person employed by it to exploit the sexuality or sexual identity of a subordinate employee to harass her in a manner that prevents or impairs the employee’s full utilization of employment benefits or opportunities.
 It also includes behavior that covertly or overtly uses the power inherent in the status of the employer or the head of the institution or management to affect negatively an employee’s work experience or career opportunities and/or to threaten, coerce or intimidate an employee to accept sexual advances or making employment decision affecting the individual or create an intimidating, hostile or offensive working environment.

-As per the guidelines laid down by the Supreme Court of India dated 13-08-1997, relating to sexual harassment of women workers at work places, the Management has reconstituted a Complaints Committee of India Skills Pvt.
+As per the guidelines laid down by the Supreme Court of India dated 13-08-1997, relating to sexual harassment of women workers at workplaces, the Management has reconstituted a Complaints Committee of India Skills Pvt.
 Ltd. to deal with the complaints of sexual harassment, pertaining to all Staff of India Skills Pvt.
 Ltd., Pan India Jurisdiction with effect from 30th April 2018 and updated on 1st April 2021.

 - Pawanjit Singh Ahluwalia (Chairman)